White Light/White Heat (song): Background

 "White Light/White Heat" was recorded in the course of the recording sessions for White Light/White Heat in September 1967 at Scepter Studios in Manhattan.
 The song's vocals are performed primarily by Lou Reed, with John Cale and Sterling Morrison performing backing vocals.
 The song, much like "I'm Waiting for the Man", features a rock 'n' roll barrelhouse-style piano vamp.
-The song is about the sensations produced by intravenous injection of methamphetamine and features a heavily distorted electric bass outro played by John Cale over a single chord.
+The song is about the sensations produced by intravenous injection of amphetamine and features a heavily distorted electric bass outro played by John Cale over a single chord.

 "White Light/White Heat" was also a staple of the Velvet Underground's live performances from 1967 on.
 The tune appears on numerous live bootleg albums, and is included in a nearly nine-minute version on the group's posthumous 1969 Live double LP.
 Reed also recorded a live version of the song in 1974, which featured on his Rock 'n' Roll Animal and Greatest Hits albums.
 Reed went on to perform the song with several notable musicians, including David Bowie, Metallica and the Raconteurs.

 The Guardian and Paste both ranked the song number seven on their lists of the greatest Velvet Underground songs.

 In popular culture

 Two traditional-music influenced versions of the song were included on the soundtrack to the 2012 film Lawless, one by The Bootleggers featuring Mark Lanegan and one by bluegrass musician Ralph Stanley.

 The live version of the song from Reed's Rock 'n' Roll Animal was specially covered by Julian Casablancas for the HBO television series Vinyl.
 It appeared on the soundtrack of the fifth episode, during a flashback to a fictional Reed gig in 1973.
+The song has also been covered by Mick Ronson.